arfc/2022-chee-dissertation/data/ahtr-opt-plank/single-obj/p-1a/README.md

 The `run` bash script uses ROLLO to run the following input file `rollo_min_pf.json`, which also utilizes the following evaluator scripts:  `fhr_plank_openmc.py` and `fhr_plank_openmc_keff.py`.

-All the *.png figures in this directory are used in the dissertation.
+All the *.png figures in this directory are included in the dissertation.